iyifr/h4/README.md

 Inspired by [unjs H3](https://h3.unjs.io), built with familiar API's and a functional style.

-**This is a new project under active development**, production use is not advised.
+**This is a new project under active development**, there are tests, but it could break in unexpected ways.

-The documentation site is a WIP - [link](https://h4-tau.vercel.app)
+The official documentation is a WIP - [link](https://h4-tau.vercel.app)

 ## Getting Started
 Add H4 to your `pubspec.yaml`: